-Several alternate locations for lower dam were studied duly considering aspects like maximization of head, minimum length of water conductor system, avoidance/minimize submergence of forest land and adequate storage capacity to meet the weekly regulation of both Kurukutti & Karrivalasa PSPs.
+As explained earlier, a common lower reservoir is considered for both Kurukutti and Karrivalasa PSP's in order to optimize the project cost and minimize land acquisition issues.
+Several alternate locations for lower dam were studied for the Kurukutti PSP considering aspects like maximization of head, minimum length of water conductor system, avoidance/minimize submergence of forest land and adequate storage capacity to meet the weekly regulation of both PSPs.
 Accordingly, the location of lower dam was selected with a longitude of 83° 04' 45.6" E and latitude of 18° 36' 33.8" N.